kathysan404/Cybersecurity-Portfolio/README.md

 # Hello, I'm Kathy San.

-I am a recent graduate with a passion for Cybersecurity.
+I am a recent graduate with a passion for Cybersecurity and Technology.
 I have a profound interest in technology and a dedication to solving problems.

 # Objective